diego-bernal/quantum/README.md

 [D. N. Bernal-García](http://github.com/diego-bernal)

 Quantum is open-source software for calculating the dynamics of quantum systems.
 The Quantum library is strongly based and inspired by QuTip: Quantum Toolbox in Python.
-Copyright (c) 2011 and later, Paul D. Nation and Robert J. Johansson.
-All rights reserved.
 It takes advantange of the Numpy, Scipy, and Cython packages, as well as Matplotlib.

 Quantum differs from QuTip in two essencial features:
 1. It allows truncation by excitation manifold for certain specific problems.